splintercommunity/splinter-docs/docs/0.7/index.md

 ## Event Subscription for State Changes

-As described earlier, the Scabbard service includes Hyperledger Transact for transaction processing and state management.
+As described earlier, the Scabbard service includes Transact for transaction processing and state management.
 State agreement is achieved with the Merkle-Radix tree, allowing multiple nodes or services to prove they have the same data down to the last bit, cryptographically.